Evie Documentation – v1.3.1

 Media

 This theme supports native responsive image feature that was added to WordPress core in version 4.4.
+It automatically serves different image sizes based on the device being used by the viewer.
+This helps to reduce the download time on mobile devices.
 Please visit Responsive Images for more details.

-If you install this theme on the existing site with existing images we strongly recommend that you should regenerate your images using the Regenerate Thumbnails plugin after installing this theme.
+If you install this theme on an existing site, we strongly recommend that you regenerate your images using the Regenerate Thumbnails plugin after installing this theme.

 Lazy Load